banjo/contextfiles.nvim/README.md

 # contextfiles.nvim

-A Neovim plugin to scan, match, and format context files (or project files) for use in AI assistants and other tools.
+A Neovim plugin to scan, match, and format context files for use in AI assistants and other tools.
+Grab your favorite rules from e.g. `.cursor/rules` and use them to provide context to your AI assistant.

 ## Features